 - 3 minutes to read

-This topic explains how to debug recorded tests and test scripts.
+This topic explains how to debug codeless tests and test scripts.

-TestCafe Studio's debug mode helps you understand what is happening on your web page during testing.
-In this mode, TestCafe Studio pauses the test and allows you to debug the tested page using the browser's developer tools.
-You can check the web page's state, DOM elements' location, their CSS styles, etc.
+TestCafe Studio’s debug mode helps you understand what is happening on your web page during testing.
+In this mode, TestCafe Studio pauses the test and allows you to debug the tested page with the browser’s developer tools.
+You can check the web page’s state, DOM elements’ location, their CSS styles, and so on.

 You can activate the debug mode in one of the following ways:

 Add the Debug action to a particular position of a test.
-The test is paused when the test reaches this action.
+The TestCafe Studio pauses the test execution just before this action.

 Enable the Debug mode option for a run configuration in the Run Configurations dialog.
-In this case, the test is paused before the first test action.
+In this case, the TestCafe Studio pauses the test before the first test action.

 Enable the Pause the test when it fails option for a run configuration in the Run Configurations dialog.
 TestCafe Studio automatically enters the debug mode when the test fails.

 Once the test is paused, you can open the browser’s developer tools and debug.